1946 Windsor–Tecumseh tornado

-Since the tornado had cut power to The Windsor Star's main printing offices downtown the Detroit News offered to help them print their newspapers at their printing facilities until the Stars were repaired, and even gave the Star priority so they could report the news of the tornado to the cities of Windsor, Detroit, and the rest of Ontario.
+Since the tornado had cut power to the main printing offices of the Windsor Star, the Detroit News assisted by offering their printing facilities.

 The tornado knocked out power to most of the city for about a day, and damaged or destroyed roughly 400 homes in Windsor.

 Radio reports

-Although a Windsor-based radio station broadcast to the areas affected by the tornado, there are no recordings in the archives regarding this tornado.
-CBC Toronto is the only radio station that has kept its archives for the reports on this event.
-CBC Archives helps to explain what happened in Windsor on the day it was struck by the tornado as well as the day after.
-The report explains what happened, how many were killed, how citizens felt, and even what was stolen and who came out to help.
-Additionally, many reports were made to explain how the tornado was formed.
-The reports also contain interviews of people who viewed the tornado firsthand.
+Although CKLW broadcast to the areas affected by the tornado, there are no recordings of this incident in their archives.
+CBC Toronto is the only radio station that has kept reports of the tornado in its archives.
+The CBC Archives contain records of damages and deaths incurred, reported looting, and accounts from eyewitnesses.

 Aftermath

 After the tornado, civility and order were quickly restored by the police.
 Many accounts of the tornado were told over the radio (notably, CKLW, which was Windsor's CBC radio affiliate at the time), and the Ontario Provincial Government even explained the conditions that are favourable for tornado development, to alleviate the public's fears of an "epidemic of tornadoes", especially since one week later, a tornado struck the towns of Fort Frances and International Falls.

-It was also just half a mile from the same spot the Windsor Tornado of 1974 touched down.

-17 people passed away as a result of the tornado, including Waldo Beaman, his brother Milo Beaman, Waldo's new bride Sylvia Hillier-Beaman and their unborn child Oakley Beaman who doctors tried but failed to save.